herrera-ignacio/design_patterns/README.md

 > [What is a Design Pattern?](./introduction/design-pattern.md)

-Theory and practical examples of design patterns in multiple programming languages (C++, Javascript and Python).

 I want to address the following points in this project:
 * What are design patterns and why are they important?
+* In-depth theory and example use cases.
-* Real-life working examples
+* Real-life working examples (C++, Java, Python, JavaScript)

 ## :books: Bibliography